w3c/svgwg/master/text.md

 <p>
-This means that all glyphs in the chunk should be filled, then all glyphs stroked at once, or the reverse according to the value of the {{paint-order}} property.
+This means that all glyphs in the chunk should be filled, then all glyphs stroked at once, or the reverse according to the value of the [=paint-order=] property.

 <p>For the purposes of painting, a {{text}} has zero, one, or more